MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-registration-campaign.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator) or [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Registration campaign** and click **Edit**.
+1. For **State**:

+   - Select **Enabled** to enable the registration campaign for all users.
-1. For **State**, click **Microsoft managed** or **Enabled**.
-In the following screenshot, the registration campaign is **Microsoft managed**.
-That setting allows Microsoft to set the default value to be either Enabled or Disabled.
-The Microsoft managed value for the registration campaign is **Enabled** for voice call and text message users in all tenants.
+   - Select **Microsoft managed**  to enable the registration campaign only for voice call or text message users.
+The **Microsoft managed** setting allows Microsoft to set the default value.
 For more information, see [Protecting authentication methods in Microsoft Entra ID](concept-authentication-default-enablement.md).

    :::image type="content" border="true" source="media/how-to-mfa-registration-campaign/admin-experience.png" alt-text="Screenshot of enabling a registration campaign.":::